 Sandy Frazier is a New York-based artist, a modern expressionist who has exhibited in Soho, Chelsea and the Broadway District in New York… also, Charleston, SC and Illinois, with excellent reviews.
 She has exhibited in many galleries from international Internet sites to Soho.
 She is a published author and also a singer/songwriter and recording artist.

 Sandy’s pop music record, Resurrection, is available for sale at Amazon.com.
 Her book The Mystic Artist (second edition) is out in paperback.
 Windows of My Soul – 25 Years of Original Poetry, Song Lyrics & Art, Lyrics from Sandy’s records, Resurrection and Painting Music – was released in 2013.
-Her new record Painting Music was released in December, 2015.
-Her third full-length album, FAUVE, is due out in early 2017.
+Her record Painting Music was released in December, 2015.
+Her third full-length album, FAUVE, is due out in 2017.

 Sandy’s early education in art came from an unusual source - silent films.“Painting stills from silent films gave me much of my education in art.”Interpreting those dramatic photographs, rich with the shadows and lighting that depicted early Americana, she quickly became a value painter, and began creating impressionistic watercolours.
 Sandy Frazier is a New York-based multimedia Expressionist who creates art with qualities of prophetic mysticism.
 “I found in the great mystic artists a treasure trove of inspiration, which fuels my art as well as my music,” she refers to the subject of her book, The Mystic Artist.
 “I sometimes feel as though I am ‘painting music’” – a theme that is universal throughout Sandy’s art and music.